-December 31, 2013 2012
+December 31, 2014 2013

-Beginning balance \$ 378,717 \$ 248,336
+Beginning balance \$ 132,959 \$ 378,717

 Incurred related to:

-Current loss year 91,713 77,021
+Current loss year 11,438 91,713

-Prior loss years (87,738) 324,852
+Prior loss years (25,432) (87,738)

-Losses and loss adjustment expense incurred 3,975 401,873
+Losses and loss adjustment expense incurred (13,994) 3,975

 Paid related to:

-Current loss year (78,504) (58,249)
+Current loss year (8,411) (78,504)

-Prior loss years (171,229) (213,243)
+Prior loss years (39,245) (171,229)

-Paid losses and loss adjustment expense (249,733) (271,492)
+Paid losses and loss adjustment expense (47,656) (249,733)

-Ending balance \$ 132,959 \$ 378,717
+Ending balance \$ 71,309 \$ 132,959

 Current year changes in estimates of the cost of prior year losses and LAE affect the current year statutory statement of income.
-Current year losses and LAE reflected on the statutory statement of income was approximately \$4.0 million.
-Approximately \$91.7 million of the current year losses and LAE was related to current accident year losses.
-The estimated cost of loss and LAE expenses attributable to insured events of prior years decreased by approximately \$87.7 million in the current year.
+Increases in those estimates increase current year expense and are referred to as unfavorable development or prior year reserve shortages.
+Decreases in those estimates decrease current year expense and are referred to as favorable development or prior year reserve redundancies.
+Current year losses and LAE reflected on the statutory statement of approximately \$13,994 are lower by approximately \$25,432 due to favorable development of prior year estimates.
 The favorable development is related to a net decrease in the ultimate losses and LAE from 2008 storms.
 Increases or decreases of this nature occur as the result of claim settlements and receipt and evaluation or additional information regarding unpaid claims.
 Recent development trends are also taken into account in evaluating the overall adequacy of reserves.
-The Association feels that the loss and LAE reserves as of December 31, 2013 make a reasonable provision for the Association's claim liabilities.
+The Association feels that the loss and LAE reserves as of December 31, 2014 make a reasonable provision for the Association's claim liabilities.